 Laboratory information system (LIS) and laboratory information management system (LIMS) are terms that are sometimes used interchangeably, and while the two overlap, they were designed to support different laboratory types and functionality.
 LIS is traditionally used to refer to systems that support healthcare clinical settings and patient-specific specimens.
 LIMS were historically designed to support sample-centric laboratory requirements, such as those of clinical research, or other non-clinical laboratory settings.
 Today, the functionality of the two systems overlaps greatly and there are many features in both the LIS and LIMS that accompany the traditional functionality of the other.

 Why Do Laboratories Need Dedicated Laboratory Systems?

-In today's healthcare arena, laboratories require a dedicated laboratory information system and committed vendor support to manage the complexities and regulatory nature of lab testing.
-A dedicated, flexible lab information system can help improve laboratory workflow efficiency and error-proofing by aiding in decision-making, ensure consistent execution of procedures that increases laboratory productivity, and automate proper billing, ensuring top reimbursement.
+In today’s healthcare arena, laboratories require a dedicated LIS and committed vendor support to manage the complexities and regulatory nature of lab testing.
+A dedicated, flexible LIS can help improve laboratory workflow efficiency and error-proofing by aiding in decision-making, ensure consistent execution of procedures that increases laboratory productivity, and automate proper billing, ensuring top reimbursement.

 Why Choose Orchard?

 Orchard Software is a leading LIS vendor, offering a variety of flexible laboratory software system solutions, including a SaaS model.
 With decades of LIS experience, the scalability and flexibility of Orchard’s systems facilitate an advanced level of configurability that enables Orchard to support a diverse client base.